 For inquiries about early orders, please contact the Harwood Museum Store Manager, Glory Ann Penington.

-The Harwood Museum of Art Announces New Traveling Exhibition Mabel Dodge Luhan & Company: American Moderns and the West
+The Harwood Museum of Art Features Three Rediscovered Art Treasures Restored for the Mabel Dodge Luhan & Company: American Moderns and the West Exhibition

 Past press releases: